Maksim I

 1. Introduction

-But what are the main rules of Functional programming?
+Let first define the basic rules But what are the main rules of Functional programming?

 1.1 Imperative programming paradigm